alteryx/ayx-developer-sdk/docs/references/debugging-sdk-tools.md

 > Check for PythonSDK.log and enable Debug logging:

-> - Tool logs are written to a file called PythonSDK.log located in Local AppData.
+> - Tool logs are written to a file called PythonSDK.log located in `LOCALAPPDATA`.
 For example, `%LOCALAPPDATA%\Alteryx\Log\PythonSDK.log`.

 > - Ensure you launch the plugin with the environment variable `AYX_SDK_VERBOSE=1`.